Wang-BrainBody-Lab/Documentation/nextflow_pipeline_setup.md

 3. (Optional) Move it into a folder that is in your path.

 ### [Quickstart](https://docs.seqera.io/platform/23.1.0/agent#quickstart "Direct link to Quickstart")

+You can find more details at https://docs.seqera.io/platform/23.1.0/agent#quickstart "Direct link to Quickstart"

 Before running the Agent: